Torrien/Wikimedia_Upload_Example/README.md

 ## pywikibot

-Although I tried to implement the pywikibot to run my objective, the documentation was not as friendly as the wiki [API](TestWikiAPI).
+Although I tried to implement the pywikibot to run my objective, the documentation was not as friendly as the wiki [API][TestWikiAPI].

 [TestWikiAPI]: https://test.wikipedia.org/w/api.php